-1.33.
-Lastly, although this HRA has been prepared to help Ryedale District Council discharge its duties under the Habitats Regulations, it remains the competent authority and it must decide whether to adopt this report or otherwise.
+- 1.33.
+Lastly, although this HRA has been prepared to help North Yorkshire Council discharge its duties under the Habitats Regulations, it remains the competent authority and it must decide whether to adopt this report or otherwise a point also emphasised recently in the Wyatt decision. - 1.34.
 Further, it should be noted that this HRA has been prepared for the purposes of preparing and examining the Neighbourhood Plan.
-Individual allocations will need to be reviewed when they become the subject of an individual planning application, to ensure that if further assessment under the Conservation of Habitats and Species Regulations 2017 as amended is necessary, it is undertaken in accordance with the requirements of appropriate assessment.
+Individual allocations will need to be reviewed when they become the subject of an individual planning application, to ensure that if further assessment under the Conservation of Habitats and Species Regulations 2017 as amended is necessary28, it is undertaken in accordance with the requirements of appropriate assessment.